Insights for legislators

 Livestock and aquaculture

-Livestock and aquaculture contributed $12.1 billion to the statewide economy and represented 47,675 jobs in Georgia.
+Livestock and aquaculture contributed $11.1 billion to the statewide economy and represented 37,747 jobs in Georgia.
+Beef ranked No. 2 among commodities listed in the 2024 Georgia Farm Gate Value Report.

 Distribution: